Skip to main content

 2. Share gratitude

 Sometimes in relationships, it’s easy to forget to show appreciation for your partner.
-But feeling gratitude, which is the act of being thankful for what you have, can help you and your partner feel more connected and appreciated.
+Feeling gratitude means being thankful for what you have.
+Practicing gratitude can help you and your partner feel more connected and appreciated.

-Consider starting a gratitude practice for your relationship.
-It may feel awkward at first, but you’ll likely become more comfortable with it and it will start to feel natural.
+Consider starting a gratitude practice as a couple.
+It may feel awkward at first, but it’ll likely become easier over time.
 Here are some ways to start expressing gratitude in your relationship:

 • Every night before bed, share three things that your partner did that day that you’re thankful for.
 You can start with one thing if that’s easier.